biolab/orange-bio/docs/rst/reference/gene.rst

 Gene name matching (:mod:`gene`)
 ********************************************************

-To use gene matchers
+Genes can have multiple aliases.
+When we combine data from different sources, for example expression data with GO gene sets, we have to match gene aliases representing the same genes.
+All implemented matching methods are based on sets of gene aliases.

-first set the target gene names with :obj:`~Matcher.set_targets` and then match  with :obj:`~Matcher.match` or :obj:`~Matcher.umatch` functions.
+Gene matchers in this module match genes to a user-specified set of target gene names.
+For gene matching, initialize a gene matcher (:obj:`Matcher`), set the target gene names with :obj:`~Matcher.set_targets`, and then match with :obj:`~Matcher.match` or :obj:`~Matcher.umatch` functions.
 The following example (:download:`genematch1.py <code/genematch1.py>`) matches gene names to NCBI gene IDs: